liatrio/autogov-workflows/README.md

 - `image-digest` (string): The image digest of the image that was built from the build-image job.
 - `attest-build-attestation-artifact-id` (string): The artifact-id of the build provenance attestation artifact.
-- `attest-metadata-attestations-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
+- `attest-metadata-attestation-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
-- `attest-sbom-attestations-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
+- `attest-sbom-attestation-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
-- `attest-dependency-scan-attestations-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.
+- `attest-dependency-scan-attestation-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.

 #### `.github/workflows/rw-hp-attest-blob.yaml`

 - `blob-artifact-id` (string): The artifact-id of the build artifacts.
 - `attest-build-attestation-artifact-id` (string): The artifact-id of the build provenance attestation artifact.
-- `attest-metadata-attestations-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
+- `attest-metadata-attestation-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
-- `attest-sbom-attestations-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
+- `attest-sbom-attestation-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
-- `attest-dependency-scan-attestations-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.
+- `attest-dependency-scan-attestation-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.

 #### `.github/workflows/rw-hp-verify.yaml`